-- Any tools designed for one-time use will be discarded after use. - All employees should wear facemasks and gloves.
-One facemask can be used per day.
-Gloves will be disposed of and changed after each client. - No technician who has a fever or exhibits symptoms of COVID-19 should provide services to customers.
+- Any tools designed for one-time use will be discarded after use. - Employees should wear face masks or face coverings in keeping with the current recommended guidelines and wash hands between each client. - No technician who has a fever or exhibits symptoms of COVID-19 should provide services to customers.
 The temperature of each technician should be checked before the technician meets with the first customer of the day.

-- Services should be provided by appointment only-- no walk-in customers. - Before customers arrive for their appointment, they should be asked: Have you been been in contact with someone who tested positive or had COVID symptoms in the last 14 days?
-Have you had a fever? - No one should be allowed to wait in the store; customers should wait in their vehicles until the service provider is ready. - · Leave at least 15 minutes between clients for sanitation and disinfection protocols.
+- Services should be provided by appointment only-- no walk-in customers. - Before customers arrive for their appointment, they should be asked: Have you been in contact with someone who tested positive or had COVID symptoms in the last 14 days?
+Have you had a fever? - No one should be allowed to wait in the store; customers should wait in their vehicles until the service provider is ready. - Leave at least 15 minutes between clients for sanitation and disinfection protocols.

-- All equipment, chairs, and tables used by an employee should be sanitized between clients. - Customers should be required to sanitize their hands upon entering the building and also before each treatment. - · No employees with COVID-19 symptoms should provide services to clients. - Post a sign at the entrance and eye-level at each workstation stating that any customer who has a fever or exhibits symptoms of COVID-19 must reschedule their appointment. - No books/magazines should be provided to customers.
+- All equipment, chairs, and tables used by an employee should be sanitized between clients. - Customers should be required to sanitize their hands upon entering the building and also before each treatment. - No employees with COVID-19 symptoms should provide services to clients. - Post a sign at the entrance and eye-level at each workstation stating that any customer who has a fever or exhibits symptoms of COVID-19 must reschedule their appointment. - No books/magazines should be provided to customers.

-- The number of clients in a salon at a time should be limited to three or 50% of normal capacity. - Only one client per service provider. - Limit the number of people in the building (only those receiving service and service providers allowed in the building). - · Stations should be separated by at least six feet from other stations.
+- The number of clients in a salon at a time should be limited to three or 50% of normal capacity. - Only one client per service provider. - Limit the number of people in the building (only those receiving service and service providers allowed in the building). - Stations should be separated by at least six feet from other stations.

-- · Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens.
+- Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens.

-CLOSE CONTACT SERVICES: TANNING SALONS
+TANNING SALONS